 students and teachers

-Many high schools offer STEM-centered lessons to students but admittedly fail to connect their classrooms to real-world projects and companies.
+Many high schools offer STEM-centered lessons to students but at times, fail to connect their classrooms to real-world projects and companies.
 Without this important bridge, data shows that students are failing to retain the material covered in classes for more than 1 academic year.
-Lift Off not only enhances what students learn year-round in school, but many times, is the first introduction to skills such as networking, critical thinking, emerging technology, peer-to-peer collaboration, and more.
+Since 2018, Lift Off not only enhances what students learn year-round in school, but many times, is the first introduction to skills such as networking, critical thinking, emerging technology, peer-to-peer collaboration, and more.
 When students leave Lift Off and return to their classrooms, they return as leaders prepared to challenge their schools to become even better.